Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Introduction

 One key tool to investigate the dark energy that has been widely used in the literature is redshift-space distortions (RSD).
 These trace the velocity field of matter inhomogeneities via the peculiar velocities of galaxies.
 They provide measurements on the growth rate of cosmic structures on large scales \citep{Kaiser:1987qv} and also affect the small (non-linear) scales due to incoherent galaxy motions within dark matter haloes.
 The former is known as the Kaiser effect, described by the squashing of the galaxy power spectrum perpendicular to the line-of-sight direction, whilst the latter phenomenon is dubbed the `Finger-of-God' effect, which enhances the power along the line-of-sight on small scales.
 The potential of RSD is excellent in discriminating between dark energy models since their growth rate prediction differs \citep[e.g.][]{2008Natur.451..541G}.

-Typical analyses targeting RSD are usually done in Fourier- \citep{GilMarin2016,Zhao2017} or in configuration-space \citep{Chuang2017,pellejeroibanez2016clustering,Wang2017}.
+Typical analyses targeting RSD are usually done in Fourier- \citep{GilMarin2016,Zhao2017} or configuration-space \citep{Chuang2017,pellejeroibanez2016clustering,Wang2017}.
 These methods have to rely on assuming a fiducial cosmological model for the data, needed to transform redshifts to distances.
 Moreover, these kind of approaches are performed over broad redshift bins which can potentially hide valuable information on the expansion history \citep[but see e.g.][for a different approach]{2017MNRAS.464.2698R}.

-In this paper, instead, we introduce a new method based on harmonic-space tomography in thin bins to infer the clustering and the growth rate as a function of redshift.
+Instead, in this paper we introduce a new method based on harmonic-space tomography in thin bins to infer the clustering and the growth rate as a function of redshift.
 Contrarily to the aforementioned approaches, the harmonic-space power spectrum is a natural observable for cosmological signals.
 We demonstrate that our method is robust against systematic effects and it also largely independent of the theoretical model.

-As a case study, we choose to analyse the clustering of BOSS DR12 spectroscopic galaxies \citep{Alam_2015}.
-In this context, it is worth mentioning \citet{Loureiro2019}, where the authors used tomography in harmonic-space using BOSS data but focusing directly on the cosmological parameters estimation via model fitting.
+As a case study, we choose to analyse the clustering of spectroscopic galaxies in the Baryon Oscillation Spectroscopic Survey (BOSS) 12th data release (DR12) \citep{Alam_2015}.
+In this context, it is worth mentioning \citet{Loureiro2019}, who used tomography in harmonic-space using BOSS data but focusing directly on the cosmological parameters estimation via model fitting, which is often referred to as full-shape analysis.
+On the other hand, we follow a template-fitting approach, since we are interested in comparing our novel harmonic-space approach to more standard analyses in Fourier space and configuration space.
+Note that a comparison of these two fitting methods is thoroughly discussed in e.g.\ \citet{Ivanov2020} and \citet{brieden2021shapefit}.

 This paper is outlined as follows.
 In \autoref{sec:methodology}, we first present our new method and then discuss the data used in our analysis.
 In \autoref{sec:analysis}, we introduce the likelihood, covering first the construction of the theory and the data vectors, and later focusing on the data covariance matrix, which we estimate with three different approaches.
 The results are presented in \autoref{sec:result}, whilst in appendix~\ref{appendix} a series of consistency checks is performed.
 Finally, our concluding remarks are presented in \autoref{sec:conclusion}.